filipednb/spring-core/README.md

  `studying.spring.core.java.annotation.configuration`

  In this example we will use a java class annotated with `@Configuration` having a method annotated with `@Bean` that returns a new instance of Product.
-And its

  ```java
 package studying.spring.core.java.annotation.configuration;